CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-04.md

 ## Task 03: Initiate the mirroring process for the Snowflake database, and monitor and view the Snowflake Fabric mirroring.

+In this task, you will initiate the mirroring process for the Snowflake database, and monitor the synchronization and status of Snowflake Fabric mirroring to ensure data consistency and availability.

 1. The **Creation of mirrored database** begins.

     ![](../media/Lab-04/created-mirrored.png)